unisi-tech/unisi/README.md

 ### Database interactions ###
 Programming database interactions usually requests knowledge of concrete DBMS, specific of its language, programming and administrative details, and a lot of time for setting and programming.
 UNISI automates all DBMS operations and a regular programmer or user event does not need to know how exactly the system gets and updates the program data.
 UNISI hides complexity of DBMS programming under inherited-from-list objects that project operations on its data into DBMS.
-UNISI database operates with named tables and graphs based on tables.
+UNISI database operates with named tables based on SQLite (zero-dependency, high performance, WAL mode).
 The only difference between temporal data and persistent data is that the latter has an ID property, which serves as its system name.
-The UNISI DBMS supports tables, graphs, and Cypher queries on them.
+UNISI supports smart schema migrations that automatically detect field changes and offer interactive data migration options.
 A link to another persistent table can be established using the 'link' option.
 This can be set as:
 - A table variable.
 - A tuple containing a table variable and link properties (name to type dictionary).